Read This First

 Prompt 4: Discuss the human tendency to invoke terms such as law to imbue unjustified invariability into observed regularities.

-The section turns on Human Tendency to Invoke “Laws” and Implications and Criticisms.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Human Tendency to Invoke “Laws” and Implications and Criticisms in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Human Tendency to Invoke “Laws” distinct from Implications and Criticisms.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Human Tendency to Invoke “Laws” distinct from Implications and Criticisms.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Humans have cognitive biases that favor patterns and clear, stable structures in data.
 Pattern recognition is a fundamental cognitive process, and there is a psychological comfort in being able to predict and control the environment.
 This can lead to an exaggerated confidence in the unchanging nature of these patterns.